 Rejection is complex and influenced by multiple things.
 Things that we are sometimes unconscious of.
 That’s why it is good to reflect on what happened to find out whether it was your own behaviour that caused people to move away, whether it was completely on them, or on neither of you.

 I got rejected, now what?

 Unfortunately, the greatest damage is mostly self-inflicted.
-This happens when you allow emotions to linger and to completely take over your mental wellbeing.
+This happens when you allow emotions to linger and completely take over your mental well-being.
 Our natural response to rejection is to criticize and question ourselves.

 Am I not good enough?
 Am I not pretty enough?
 Am I too outspoken?
 Should I have tried harder?
 What does that other person/candidate have what I don’t have?

 And this, my dear, is exactly what you should not do after getting rejected.
 When someone else cannot see our value.
 There is no need to affirm their perception of us by dragging ourselves down.
 Now that we know that this isn’t the way to manage rejection, what is?